What Airlines Losing Money Could Mean for You

 Smaller international airlines, including Virgin Australia has already folded and Columbia’s Avianca has filed for Chapter 11 bankruptcy.
 Others may soon follow suit, depending on how long the industry is in crisis.
 The International Air Transportation Association predicts that global travel won’t recover until 2024, due to a lack of consumer confidence, continuing global COVID outbreaks, and disruption of business travel, CNN says.
 This has a major effect on the survival of the airlines: It’s expected that international passenger traffic will fall by 55 percent in 2020 from the 2019 numbers.
-Find out what you need to know now about booking holiday travel in 2020.

 Change fees will be eliminated